Flights to Bermuda (BDA)

-- St George’s Slide 1 of 3: Bermuda’s oldest settlement, visiting St. George’s Parish feels like stepping back in time where visitors can explore shipyards, old tunnels and lighthouses and venture off on a dive.
+- St George’s Slide 1 of 3: Visiting St. George’s Parish feels like stepping back in time where visitors can explore shipyards, lighthouses and venture off on a dive.

-- South Shore Park Slide 2 of 3: The rocky coastline on the southern portion of the island is rife with cliffs and coves to explore around Horseshoe Bay, offering supremely scenic walks and Instagram opportunities galore.
+- South Shore Park Slide 2 of 3: Explore Horseshoe Bay, offering supremely scenic walks and Instagram opportunities galore.

-- Tropical Getaway Slide 3 of 3: Bermuda's pink sandy beaches and bright blue waters are always the stars of the show for this island destination, allowing visitors to get away to a remote tropical beach on their next vacation.
+- Tropical Getaway Slide 3 of 3: Bermuda's pink sandy beaches and bright blue waters are always the stars of the show for this island destination.

 Formerly simply called Bermuda International Airport, what is now L.F.
 Wade International Airport (BDA) is the airport of entry for Bermuda’s visitors.
 Located in St George’s Parrish, the airport allows easy access to the rest of the island.
 Its single-terminal layout makes flying into Bermuda simple for visitors, with the busy season from May to October seeing the most traffic.